Mathiasb17/Mathiasb17.github.io/_posts/2018-05-21-remotely-controlling-volume-from-raspberry-pi.md

 I wanted to control the volume output of my desktop computer anywhere in my appartment.

-I did this small trick with my Raspberry Pi (mainy using and ADC and a potentiometer) and a C++ program.
+I did this small trick with my Raspberry Pi (mainly using and ADC and a potentiometer) and a C++ program.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VCJOjnibFSk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>